“On October 1st, This Weird Rooftop Pod Will Deliver the Death Blow to ‘The Big 3’ Cable Companies… With One Clean Shot”

 “Making the lives of virtually every American more affordable and far less stressful.”

 The bad news?
 Ray Blanco keeps mentioning this

-October 1 December 7 deadline — apparently that’s the date by which you have to “position yourself” to take your share of the $251 billion internet market.
-So how is it that we’re supposed to position ourselves?
+October 1 December 7 February 7 March 31 deadline — apparently that’s the date by which you have to “position yourself” to take your share of the $251 billion internet market.
+So how is it that we’re supposed to position ourselves, assuming we believe that this arbitrary date is anything other than a “please get your credit card number out quick, don’t delay” deadline?
+(It isn’t, sorry.)
 Let’s get a few more clues from the pitch: